rust-lang/lang-team/src/decision_process/examples.md

 > | @Grace | |
 > | @Niklaus | |

-Alan is currently busy at work, though, so by by the time that he and Barbara get a chance to talk, 11 days have passed.
+Alan is currently busy at work, though, so by the time that he and Barbara get a chance to talk, 11 days have passed.
 (Alan and Barbara receive a ping from rustbot after a week or so.)
 Once they get a chance to talk, Alan fully addresses Barbara's concern, so Barbara posts: